lambdaclass/cairo-vm_in_go/README.md

 *DeduceDst*

 if the destination value has not been calculated before then it is deduced based on the Res value.
-If the opcode is an `AssertEq` then dst is similar to res.
+If the opcode is an `AssertEq` then dst is equal res.
-If it is a `Call` then is value is calculated in base of the `Fp` register
+If it is a `Call` then is value is taken from the `Fp` register

 ```go
 func (vm *VirtualMachine) DeduceDst(instruction Instruction, res *memory.MaybeRelocatable) *memory.MaybeRelocatable {